Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Abstract

 \section{Abstract}

-Using a dissipative quantum Rabi model, we study the dynamics of a slow qubit coupled to a fast quantum resonator embedded in a viscous fluid from weak to strong and ultra-strong coupling regimes.
-Solving the quantum Heisenberg equations of motion, perturbative in the \textit{internal} coupling between qubit and resonator, we derive functional relationships directly linking the qubit coordinates on the Bloch sphere to resonator observables.
-We then perform accurate Matrix Product State simulations using the time dependent variational principle, and compare our results both with the analytical solutions obtained via the Heisenberg equations of motion, and with numerical solutions of a Lindblad master equation, perturbative in the \textit{external} coupling between resonator and environment.
-The aim is to extend the standard qubit readout, limited to a closed system for a qubit in a state along one quantization axis, to the case of a spin directed along an arbitrary direction as a part of an open system.
-We demonstrate that a qubit state pointing to generic coordinates on the Bloch sphere can be fully reconstructed, up to the strong coupling regime with a damped resonator.
-Indeed, by monitoring the qubit fidelity with respect to free limit, we point out that, up to the strong coupling regime, the qubit state accurately fulfills the functional relationships of the Heisenberg equations of motion.
-Interestingly, a weak to intermediate resonator coupling to the bath is able to anticipate the state reconstruction of the qubit with respect to the same procedure for the closed system.
-Moreover, we find a parameter regime in which, even if the standard qubit readout fails, the resonator is still able to monitor the qubit dynamics.
-Finally, in the ultra-strong coupling regime, non-Markovian effects become robust and the dynamics of qubit and resonator are inextricably entangled making the qubit state reconstruction difficult.
-Our work is not only interesting from a fundamental point of view, but also for quantum control issues, aimed to provide information about system dynamics through measurements.
+{Using a dissipative quantum Rabi model, we study the dynamics of a slow qubit coupled to a fast quantum harmonic oscillator interacting with a bosonic bath from weak to strong and ultra-strong coupling regimes.
+Solving the quantum Heisenberg equations of motion, perturbative in the internal coupling between qubit and oscillator, we derive functional relationships directly linking the qubit coordinates in the Bloch sphere to oscillator observables.
+We then perform accurate time-dependent Matrix Product State simulations, and compare our results both with the analytical solutions of the Heisenberg equations of motion, and with numerical solutions of a Lindblad master equation, perturbative in the external coupling between oscillator and environment.
+Indeed, we show that, up to the strong coupling regime, the qubit state accurately fulfills the derived functional relationships.
+We analyse in detail the case of a qubit starting with generic coordinates on the Bloch sphere of which we evaluate the three components of the Bloch vector through the averages of oscillator observables.
+Interestingly, a weak to intermediate oscillator coupling to the bath is able to simplify the Bloch vector evaluation since qubit-oscillator relationships are more immediate.
+Moreover, by monitoring the qubit fidelity with respect to free limit, we find the parameter regime where the combined effect of internal and external couplings is able to hinder the reliable evaluation of the qubit Bloch vector.
+Finally, in the ultra-strong coupling regime, non-Markovian effects become robust and the dynamics of qubit and oscillator are inextricably entangled making the qubit Bloch vector evaluation difficult.}